Charchit12657/Superstore-Sales-Analysis-Dashboard/README.md

 # Superstore Sales Analysis (Python, SQL, Power BI)

-## Summary
+## Project Summary
-This project analyzes a retail Superstore dataset sourced from Kaggle to uncover key patterns in sales, profit, and discount behavior across regions, categories, and time.
-The dataset contains transactional records with features such as sales, profit, discount, quantity, and product hierarchy, enabling a comprehensive analysis of business performance.

-Using Python and SQL, the data was cleaned and explored to identify profit drivers, detect loss-making segments, and evaluate the impact of discount strategies on profitability.
-The analysis highlights how high sales do not always translate into profit and emphasizes the importance of pricing and discount optimization in retail decision making.
+In this project, I analyzed a retail Superstore dataset to understand how different factors like region, category, and discount affect overall sales and profit.
+The dataset was taken from Kaggle and contains real-world transactional data.

+The main idea was to explore why some parts of the business are profitable while others are not, even when sales are high.
+Through this analysis, I tried to identify patterns that could help improve business decisions.

 ## Objective

+* Understand sales and profit trends across different regions

-Identify factors affecting profit and sales performance Detect loss-making categories and regions
+* Identify loss making categories and products

-Analyze the relationship between discount and profit Generate actionable insights for business improvement
+* Analyze how discounts impact profitability

+* Find areas where the business can improve

 ## Dataset

-Source: Kaggle (Superstore Sales Dataset)
+* Source: Kaggle (Superstore Dataset)

-The dataset contains retail transaction data including:
+The dataset includes:

-Order Date
+* Order Date
-Region
+* Region
-Category & Sub-Category
+* Category & Sub-Category
-Sales
+* Sales
-Profit
+* Profit
-Discount
+* Discount
-Quantity
+* Quantity

 ## Approach

-a) Data Cleaning (Python - Pandas)
+* Data Cleaning (Python - Pandas)
+- Loaded the dataset and explored its structure.

-Handled missing values and inconsistencies Standardized column formats
+- Handled missing values and checked for inconsistencies.

-Prepared data for analysis
+- Cleaned and prepared the data for further analysis.

-b) Data Analysis (SQL + Python)
+* Data Analysis (Python + SQL)
-Performed aggregations using GROUP BY and conditional logic Analyzed trends across regions, categories, and time Evaluated impact of discounts on
+- Performed aggregations to understand sales and profit trends

+- Compared performance across regions, categories, and sub-categories

+- Analyzed the impact of discount on profitability

+- Identified patterns in loss-making segments

+* Data Visualization (Power BI)
+- Created a dashboard to summarize key metrics like sales, profit, and orders

+- Used visuals to compare performance across regions and categories

+- Analyzed trends over time and highlighted important patterns

 ## Key Insights

-a) The Central region recorded the lowest profit margin (~7.8%), indicating underperformance compared to other regions.
+* The Central region had the lowest profit margin compared to other regions.

-b) The Furniture category consistently generated losses despite strong sales, highlighting cost or pricing issues.
+* The Furniture category showed consistent losses despite decent sales.

-c) High discounts (around 40%) were strongly associated with negative profit, suggesting over-discounting as a key problem.
+* Higher discounts (around 40%) were often linked to negative profit.

-d) The Technology category emerged as the most profitable segment, contributing significantly to overall profit
+* The Technology category performed best in terms of profitability.

-e) Certain sub categories showed high sales but low or negative profit, indicating inefficiencies in pricing strategy
+* Some products had high sales but very low or negative profit.

-## Key Metrics Analyzed
+## Metrics Considered

-Total Sales
+* Total Sales
-Total Profit
+* Total Profit
-Profit Margin
+* Profit Margin
-Discount Impact
+* Discount Impact

-## Tools & Technologies Used
+## Tools Used

-Python (Pandas, NumPy)
+* Python (Pandas, NumPy)
-SQL
+* SQL
-Power BI
+* Power BI

-## Business Recommendations
-a) Reduce excessive discounting in loss making categories such as Furniture.

-b) Re-evaluate pricing strategies for low-profit regions like Central.

-c) Focus on expanding high profit segments such as Technology.
+## What I Learned

+* How to clean and analyze real world datasets.

+* How to identify business problems from data.

+* How different factors like discount can affect profitability.

+* How to use Python and SQL together for analysis.